 If you need an air compressor for your application, both types of compressors have certain features to keep in mind beyond their use of oil.
 They have different functions, benefits, and applications that make it important to choose the right model.

 Oil-free air compressors come with several advantages over oil air compressors.
 Generally, oil-free air compressors produce better air quality for applications that require it.
-They’re also more compact and portable than oil air compressors.
 Additionally, they don’t require as much maintenance, making them capable of functioning at lower costs.

 When considering either type of air compressor, take the following aspects into account: